Andre-Codes/bereans_blog/_posts/2025-12-12-kingdom-fog-part-1.md

 If you were to walk into five different churches this Sunday and ask the pastors to define the "Kingdom of God," you would likely receive five mutually exclusive answers.
 To one, it is the institutional Church itself, the visible hierarchy of believers; to another, it is a progressive movement for social justice, economic equity, and political reform; to a third, it is a subjective sense of inner peace or the "reign of God in the heart"; to a fourth, it is a mystical, existential encounter with the divine; and to a fifth, it is simply a synonym for heaven, the ethereal place we go when we die.

-We often assume this theological vertigo is a strictly modern phenomenon, perhaps a byproduct of postmodern deconstruction, 20th-century liberal drift, or the fracturing of denominations.
+We often assume this theological juggling is a strictly modern phenomenon, perhaps a byproduct of postmodern deconstruction, 20th-century liberal drift, or the fracturing of denominations.
 But over a century ago, the premillennialist theologian George N.H.
 Peters identified this exact crisis.
-In his magnum opus, *The Theocratic Kingdom*, Peters argued that <span class="kingdom-gold">abandoning the literal, covenanted definition of the Kingdom</span>—specifically its rooting in the Davidic Covenant—<span class="kingdom-gold">leads inevitably to theological chaos.</span>
+In *The Theocratic Kingdom*, Peters argued that <span class="kingdom-gold">abandoning the literal, covenanted definition of the Kingdom</span>—specifically its rooting in the Davidic Covenant—<span class="kingdom-gold">leads inevitably to theological chaos.</span>

 In **Proposition 3**, Peters laid out a critique that is as devastating and relevant today as it was in 1884.
 He foresaw that without a specific anchor, the "Kingdom" would become a wax nose, shaped by the cultural and philosophical preferences of every passing generation.